JulianOquendo/FinTech-HW-1/README.md

 * Founded by Itamar Lesuisse, Gerald Goldstein & Julian Niset.

 * The idea for the company came about after Itamar made his first purchase of Ether back in 2016.
-He knew that he had a passion for the field and after some digging around, he decided that usability and security were the two impeding factors to mainstream adoption…so he set out to fix that.
+He knew that he had a passion for the field and after some digging around, he decided that usability and security were the two impeding factors to mainstream adoption… so he set out to fix just that.
 Through the combination of a mobile native wallet and a heightened focus on cryptography, they hoped to give users a wallet that afforded more control or their holdings.

 * The company is funded through 3 separate investment rounds from reputable VC’s; Two in 2018 that raised a cumulative $4MM and then a third round in early 2020 that raised around $12MM.
 Participating crypto funds invested in the project include Paradigm, Index Ventures & others.
 The total funding is $16MM to date.

-## Business Activities:
+## Business Activities

 * The specific financial problem the company is trying to solve is two-fold:
     1. The difficulty in navigating various DeFi apps to generate a higher yield on your portfolio of Ether or ERC-20 tokens by more easily providing a suite of investment options under one platform.